Laksa and Palm Trees in Russia

 Russia, Restaurant Design –

-Singapore-based design studio HOT DESIGN FOLKS creates a Singapore Style restaurant now open in the centre of Yekaterinburg
+EVGENIYA LAZAREVA and her Singapore-based design studio HOT DESIGN FOLKS create a Singapore Style restaurant in the centre of Yekaterinburg

 PILLOWY BAO, steaming bak kut teh, rich laksa, durian ice cream, TWG tea.